Duality and Optimality of Auctions for Uniform Distributions: Proof of Optimality

-Another way to view this is that edges start from a node on a side $j$ of the external layer $B\union B^*$, are perpendicular to that side of the unit-cube (i.e.~parallel to axis $j$) and run towards its interior body $\overline U_{\emptyset}^{*}$, excluding the areas where $j$ is not sold.
+Another way to view this is that edges start from a node on a side $j$ of the external layer $B\union B^*$, are perpendicular to that side of the unit cube (i.e., parallel to axis $j$) and run towards its interior body $\overline U_{\emptyset}^{*}$, excluding the areas where $j$ is not sold.

-By this construction, \emph{a bipartite matching of graph $G$ that matches \emph{completely} the initial boundary $\discube{B}$ corresponds to a proper coloring of the $\varepsilon'$-hypercubes of $I^m$}: an internal cube matched to a node in side $B_j$ is assigned color $j$ and all unmatched cubes are assigned color $0$; every line parallel to an axis $j\in [m]$ contains at least $k/\varepsilon '=N/(m+1)$ distinct hypercubes in the boundary $B_j$.
+By this construction, \emph{a bipartite matching of graph $G$ that matches \emph {completely} the initial boundary $\discube{B}$ corresponds to a proper coloring of the $\varepsilon'$-hypercubes of $I^m$}: an internal cube matched to a node in side $B_j$ is assigned color $j$ and all unmatched cubes are assigned color $0$; every line parallel to an axis $j\in [m]$ contains at least $k/\varepsilon '=N/(m+1)$ distinct hypercubes in the boundary $B_j$.

-We will use standard graph-theoretic notation and for any set of nodes $X$, $N(X)$ will denote its set of neighbors, i.e.\ $N(X)=\sset{ y\fwh{(x,y)\in E\;\;\text{for some}\;\; x\in X}}$.
+We will use standard graph-theoretic notation and for any set of nodes $X$, $N(X)$ will denote its set of neighbors, i.e., $N(X)=\sset{ y\fwh{(x,y)\in E\;\;\text{for some}\;\; x\in X}}$.
 Hall's condition tells us that in any bipartite graph $G=(X\union Y, E)$ there is a matching that completely matches $X$ if and only if